satRdays/quarto-satrdays-template/README.md

 It is possible to add multiple listings on one page (e.g. having speakers, sponsors, etc on one page)

 ### Deployment

 The resulting output after `quarto render` is a bunch of static files that are located in the `docs` folder.
-These files could be deployed using GitHub Pages or Netlify or on any other web server of the users' choice
+These files could be deployed using GitHub Pages or Netlify or on any other web server of the users' choice.